Random Combinatorial Billiards and Stoned Exclusion Processes: The Stoned Multispecies Open Boundary ASEP

 There is a unique family $(G_\mu)_{\mu\in S_\lambda^{\pm}}$ of Laurent polynomials in $\mathbb C(\alpha,\beta,t)[{\bf x}^{\pm 1}]$ such that the coefficient of $x_1^{\lambda_n}x_2^{\lambda_{n-1}}\cdots x_n^{\lambda_1}$ in $G_\lambda$ is $1$ and such that the following \dfn{exchange equations} hold:

 (These equations are obtained by setting $q=1$ in the \emph{$q$KZ equations} from \cite{CGdGW,CMW2,Kasatani}.)
-These Laurent polynomials $G_\mu=G_\mu({\bf x};t)$ are called \dfn{open boundary ASEP polynomials}.\footnote{The articles \cite{CGdGW,CMW2} define open boundary ASEP polynomials using conventions that are slightly different from ours.
-Moreover, our polynomials are actually special instances of the more general polynomials defined in those articles.} The Laurent polynomial is a \dfn{Koornwinder polynomial} \cite{CGdGW, CMW2}.
+These Laurent polynomials $G_\mu=G_\mu({\bf x};t)$ are called \dfn{open boundary ASEP polynomials}.\footnote{Our polynomials are actually special instances of the more general polynomials defined in those articles because we set $q=1$.} The Laurent polynomial is a \dfn{Koornwinder polynomial} \cite{CGdGW, CMW2}.
 We remark that $K_\lambda({\bf x};t)$ is symmetric in the variables $x_1,\ldots,x_n$.
 When all parts of $\lambda$ belong to $\{0,1\}$, Corteel, Mandelshtam, and Williams \cite{CMW2} gave a combinatorial formula for computing open boundary ASEP polynomials using \emph{rhombic staircase tableaux}.

 We let $\CmASEP_\lambda$ denote the \dfn{multispecies open boundary ASEP} whose state space is $S_\lambda^{\pm}$.
 This is a discrete-time Markov chain in which the transition probability from a state $\mu$ to a state $\mu'$ is